-The Producers, the new Mel Brooks musical (2001) and Billy Elliot, The Musical (2009) share the record as the most-nominated productions in Tony history, with 15.
-The Producers is also the most-winning show, triumphing in 12 categories including Best Musical.
-The three awards it didn't win were due to its multiple nominations in acting categories.
-Billy Elliot won 10.
+Hamilton (2016) holds the record as the most-nominated production in Tony history, with 16.
+In second place are The Producers, the new Mel Brooks musical (2001) and Billy Elliot, The Musical (2009) with 15 each.
+The Producers is the most-winning show, triumphing in 12 categories including Best Musical.

 The Prince of Broadway